stickies/stickies.github.com/_drafts/rails-form-enhancement-with-angular-part-two.markdown

 ---
 In my previous post we looked at using AngularJS to progressively enhance a Rails form.

-In this article we will expand on that to include validating the form, handling state for the form and building nested form fields for has many models.
+In this and the next few articles we will expand on that to include building nested form fields for has many models, validating the form and handling state for the form.

 * We need to validate on the server and on the client so we will implement an active model based solution for the rails backend and an angular based solution for the front end.building a nested model for has many models.